exploringweirdmachines/ebpf-syscall-anomaly-detection/README.md

-# Process Behavior Anomaly Detection using eBPF and PyTorch Autoencoders
+# Process Behavior Anomaly Detection using eBPF and Autoencoders

 This project implements a system for detecting anomalous process behavior by monitoring system calls using eBPF and analyzing the syscall patterns using a PyTorch-based autoencoder.